tichzvidzayi/Mars_college/README.md

 # Mars College
 ## Careers and Study Opportunities Page

 This project showcases a simple web layout using Bootstrap for responsive design.
 The page features a navigation bar, a hero section, content with images and text, an accordion, a blog section, and a footer.
 The project is designed to be informative, user-friendly, and visually appealing.
-The project was made as a comparison of using Bootstrap vs TailwindCSS.

 ## Project Structure
 The project is built using HTML, Bootstrap, and custom CSS.
 The assets (images) are linked locally, and Bootstrap is loaded from a CDN.

 ### Key Features